 - So many fruits from Mexico are prohibited in the U.S. that you may as well not bring any back

-- No guns of any kind; even ammo is a no-no. You can get documentation showing that you legally purchased a firearm you're carrying in the U.S., but why bother taking a gun to Mexico?
+- No guns of any kind are allowed, and even ammo is prohibited at the border; however, you can get documentation showing that you legally purchased a firearm you're carrying in the U.S.

-- Fish you caught in Mexico are okay
+- Fish you caught in Mexico are permitted across the border

-- No clothing, purses, wallets, or shoes/boots made of endangered species, like sea turtles
+- No clothing, purses, wallets, or shoes/boots made of endangered species, like sea turtles, are allowed

 - If in doubt, leave it behind